Shoes, Outhouses, and Kerosene

 By Miranda Campbell

 In my family, we like to tell stories.
 My favorite activity as a child was to curl up next to my mother or one of my grandparents and ask for a story from when they were little.
 They were all true stories, but that never seemed to make them any less interesting or exciting.
-I feel much the same when I work at transcribing oral histories for the Center for the Study of War and Society.
+I feel much the same when I work at transcribing oral histories for the Center.
 These are all stories that need to be told, to be written down, and preserved.
 They provide unique glimpses into the past, glimpses that we would never get to experience if not for the work of the Center and places like it.

 Some of the stories may seem mundane, not centered in the thick of the action, but they all carry a visceral nature of how the veterans tell their stories.
 Interviewed veterans remember little things like how terrible the rations were, the trickiness of delivering ammunition in North Africa during the latter-half of World War II, how “Overcoat Charlie” got this nickname (he never was able to find an overcoat that fit him), or wishing that he had been able to keep that piece of paper with a message from President Eisenhower wishing the overseas troops well.
 In all of this, I seem to come back to those moments, which shine through the violence of military conflict.